TerryAckee/TonDigitStream/README.md

 https://github.com/user-attachments/assets/6240a8cf-d4e0-4f1a-b8ee-31998a9497fc

-[4m]VIDEO End. you can see the transition from standard 2D processing to a more complex, multi-axis logic flow.
+VIDEO End. you can see the transition from standard 2D processing to a more complex, multi-axis logic flow.

 A minimalist C animation using `ncurses` and trigonometric functions to create a "floating whisp" effect in the terminal.